HotSauceNinja/SEI-Project-4/README.md

     films = FilmSerializer(many=True)
 ```
-And then added the populated serializer in the view.py (this exaple is from the genre views.py) so that when we request to see all the genres, the films will also be passed with the request:
+And then added the populated serializer in the view.py (this example is from the genre views.py) so that when we request to see all the genres, the films will also be passed with the request:
 ```
 class GenreListView(APIView):
     """ View for get request to /genres """